 Genetic and tracking evidence reveal there are two white shark populations in Australia, an eastern population and a southern-western population.

 The eastern Australasian population ranges along the entire eastern seaboard from the cold waters as far south as Macquarie Island into tropical waters of Papua New Guinea, and extends eastwards to include New Zealand and tropical islands such as New Caledonia.
 The southern-western population ranges from western Victoria to northwest Western Australia.

 This population structuring east and west of Bass Strait is consistent with a number of other species of sharks, finfish and invertebrate species in Australian waters.

 Short-term local increases and decreases in sightings frequency, encounters and shark attacks are, by themselves, poor predictors of shark population status.

 White sharks can have highly localised and geographically discrete inshore nursery areas which include surf zone habitats.
-Sharks in these nursery areas are 1.7–3 m in length.
+Sharks in these nursery areas are typically 1.7–3 metres in length.

 At nursery areas close to human population centres, the frequency of encounters between people and sharks can be high, although the frequency of attacks in such areas is very low.